hexagoncircle/ryan-mulligan-dev/src/blog/css-custom-prop-fallbacks.md

 Remember!
 The `super-cool-list` styles needs to be declared _after_ the `grid` ruleset in the stylesheet.
 Otherwise the default `--gap` value inside `grid` would win with higher precedence.
 I'm a fan of using [CSS cascade layers](https://css-tricks.com/css-cascade-layers/) where layout primitives like `grid` would reside in a lower priority layer than component-specific styles.
 {.callout}

-I love the concept of altering layouts through exposed props like the example above.
-But what if we wanted more granular control over the horizontal and vertical spacing between each item?
+I absolutely love this concept of altering layouts through exposed props like the example above.
+But what if we desired the ability to provide independent values for the horizontal and vertical spacing between each item?
 This is where a key feature of CSS custom properties comes into play: [fallback values](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties#custom_property_fallback_values).
 In the revised version of the above code snippet, The `--gap` value declared at the start of the ruleset becomes the fallback—or default value—for two new variables.

 ```css
 .css-grid {